 Friday 30th March to Friday 6th April 2018

 The Jacobite runs from Monday 9th April to Friday 26th October 2018 (Monday to Friday).
 Saturday and Sunday from Saturday 2nd June to Sunday 30th September 2018.

 The trip runs from Monday 14th May to Friday 14th September 2018 (Monday to Friday).
 Saturday and Sunday from Saturday 16th June to Sunday 2nd September 2018.

 The Jacobite runs a morning service – running Thursdays, Fridays and Saturdays – 29th November to 29th December 2018.

 The trip also includes a stop at the fascinating Glenfinnan Station Museum.

 Highland Games are an integral part of the culture of the Highlands and a visit to a gathering is a must for every visitor to Scotland.
-Mallaig and Morar Highland Games are held in the Lord Lovat Memorial Field in Morar on the first Sunday in August each year.
-The Glenfinnan Games are held annually opposite the National Trust Visitor Centre on the nearest Saturday to August 19th.
+Arisaig Highland Games are held at Traigh Farm, Arisaig on the last Wednesday of July, for 2018 that will be 25th July Mallaig and Morar Highland Games are held in the Lord Lovat Memorial Field in Morar on the first Sunday in August each year, for 2018 5th August.
+The Glenfinnan Games are held annually opposite the National Trust Visitor Centre on the nearest Saturday to August 19th, Saturday 18th August 2018.